Aerendir/bundle-stripe/Resources/docs/Configuration.md

     stripe_config:
         secret_key: "%stripe.secret_key%"
         publishable_key: "%stripe.publishable_key%"
+        statement_descriptor: "your_statement" # OPTION.
+If not set is null.
+It may be overwritten when creating a Charge.
     endpoint:
         route_name: _stripe_bundle_endpoint # OTIONAL.
 The endpoint Stripe calls when notify an event.
         protocolol: http # OPTIONAL.
 The protocol to use.
 Accepted values are: http, HTTP, https, HTTPS.